Sunday, November 22, 2015

 “San Diego.”

-“Take me with you, lady,” he said.
-“Please?
+“Take me with you, lady.
+Please?
 I can pay my own way.
 I’ve got money.
 I’ve always wanted to live on the beach.”

 She looked him over, shaking her head.
 “In five years, kid, you’ll be an adult.
 Then you can do whatever you want.
-You can move to the coast, be a bum, sleep on the beach.
+You can move to the coast, be a vagrant, sleep on the beach.
 For right now, though, you’re going back to your folks.”

-“You don’t know what you’re doing,” he said.
-“They’re going to beat the shit out of me.”
+“You don’t know what you’re doing.
+They’re going to beat the shit out of me.”

 “Somebody’s got to do it,” she said.